tkhq/qos/README.md

 Please install it in order to follow our signing and verification steps.

-### Attest ###
+### Reproduce ###

 This allows you to prove that published binaries correspond with the source code in this repo.

-It is recommended to read the "attest" target in the "Makefile" to ensure you understand how it functions.
+It is recommended to read the "reproduce" target in "src/toolchain/Makefile" to ensure you understand how it functions.

 It will preserve hashes of all binaries in tree, remove them all, build from scratch, then verify new hashes match the old ones.

 ```
-make attest
+make reproduce
 ```

 If this target exits 0, then the attestation was successful.